navikt/fp-nare/README.md

 # NARE - Not A Rule Engine

-NARE a variation of the Specification pattern, as described by Eric Evans & Martin Fowler here: https://martinfowler.com/apsupp/spec.pdf, adapter to handled more complex cases.
+NARE, a variation of the Specification pattern, as described by Eric Evans & Martin Fowler here: https://martinfowler.com/apsupp/spec.pdf, adapter to handled more complex cases.
 More generally, it is an implementation of an [Expression Tree](https://en.wikipedia.org/wiki/Binary_expression_tree), but one which can support both unary, binary and ternary nodes expressions.

 # Purpose